 Title IX of the Education Act Amendments of 1972 (“Title IX”) prohibits discrimination on the basis of sex in educational programs or activities operated by recipients of Federal financial assistance.

-The Institute strongly encourages persons who experience sexual violence to immediately report this, seek assistance, and pursue Institute action for their own protection and that of the entire CIA community.
-In addition, any members of the CIA community who witness or learn of alleged sexual violence from the person who experienced same, or through another party, have the obligation to report this to one of the three persons at CIA who are obliged to take action as a result of receiving the report: Ray Scragg, Lisa Schumann, or Nancy Neville (see contact information below).
-Consult the following FAQs to learn more about the CIA reporting process and procedures.
+The College strongly encourages persons who experience sexual violence to immediately report this, seek assistance, and pursue College action for their own protection and that of the entire CIA community.
+In addition, any members of the CIA community who witness or learn of alleged sexual violence from the person who experienced same, or through another party, have the obligation to report this to a Title IX Coordinator (contact information below and on the right side of this page.)

-The Designated Reporting Officer who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations and take action.
-The complainant (person who has made a report of sexual violence) may request that a report be kept confidential, and the Institute will consider such requests.
-Students should be aware, however, that honoring such requests may limit the Institute’s ability to fully investigate and respond to the report.
-The Institute will maintain reports in a secure manner.
+The Title IX Coordinator who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations in accordance with the Title IX Sexual Harassment Grievance Process.
+The reporter may request that a report be kept confidential, and the College will consider such requests.
+Students should be aware, however, that honoring such requests may limit the College's ability to fully investigate and respond to the report.
+The College will maintain reports in a secure manner.

-In some instances when there is a health or safety concern involving a student, the Institute may need to notify the parent or guardian.
+In some instances when there is a health or safety concern involving a student, the College may need to notify the parent or guardian.
 In making this decision, the desire of the complainant will be considered along with the need to protect his/her safety and that of the campus community.
-If the person who experienced sexual violence is under the age of 18, or under 21 and physically or mentally impaired, the Designated Reporting Officer may be required to report the assault to the appropriate social service agency or the police.
+If the person who experienced sexual violence is under the age of 18, or under 21 and physically or mentally impaired, the Title IX Coordinator may be required to report the assault to the appropriate social service agency or the police.

 Yes, a conversation without the requirement of follow-up action can be had with a “Confidential Reporting Officer.”
 Confidential Reporting Officers provide advice, support, and guidance about how to manage the situation without instituting an investigative action.
 These resources are not required to report allegations of sexual misconduct unless the reporter is in imminent danger.
 The report to this person remains confidential.
 Confidential Reporting Officers are licensed professionals and include:

-Yes, if the Institute receives an anonymous report of sexual assault, it will conduct an inquiry into the matter.
-This may limit the Institute’s ability to conduct an effective inquiry and take action concerning the report.
+Yes, if the College receives an anonymous report of sexual assault, it will conduct an inquiry into the matter.
+However, this may limit the College's ability to conduct an effective inquiry and investigation concerning the report.

-The Designated Reporting Officer will promptly and thoroughly investigate any complaint or report of a violation of this policy and/or retaliation.
+The Title IX Coordinator will provide information regarding supportive services available to the victim, and will promptly and thoroughly investigate any complaint in accordance with the Title IX Sexual Harassment Grievance Process.
 A thorough investigation can, in some cases, take several weeks.
 The general investigation procedures will include a review of all applicable documents, an interview of the person making the complaint, an interview of the alleged violator, and interviews of additional witnesses.
 Other investigatory actions may also be taken.
-The Designated Reporting Officers may conduct a hearing.
-At the conclusion of the investigation and hearing, the Designated Reporting Officers will make a determination as to whether the policy has been violated and what actions are warranted.
-The Institute may take interim measures before the conclusion of an investigation if circumstances warrant.
+Based on the outcome of the investigation, a hearing may take place.
+At the conclusion of the investigation and hearing, a determination will be made as to whether the policy has been violated and what actions are warranted.
+The College may take interim measures before the conclusion of an investigation if circumstances warrant it.
 An appeals process is available.

-If anyone involved in the investigative process (complainant, respondent, witness) feels that he/she is experiencing retaliation, they should report that activity to a Designated Reporting Officer.
-The Institute will take action against anyone who retaliates, regardless of the outcome of the investigation.
+If anyone involved in the investigative process (complainant, respondent, witness) feels that they are experiencing retaliation, they should report that activity to the Title IX Coordinator.
+The College will take appropriate action against anyone who retaliates, regardless of the outcome of the initial investigation.